zowe/docs-site/docs/contribute/contributing.md

 # How to contribute

-:fireworks: :balloon: **First off, thanks for taking the time to contribute!** :sparkler: :confetti_ball: :confetti_ball: :confetti_ball:
+:fireworks: :balloon: **First off, thanks for taking the time to contribute!** :sparkler: :confetti_ball:

 We provide you a set of guidelines for contributing to Zowe&trade; documentation, which are hosted in the [Zowe / docs-site][b5d824b5] on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose content changes to this documentation.